Do you feel like you’re always crushing yourself in the gym and dieting… but never see the results you’d expect reflected in the mirror?

 But since most of our online clients are chasing not just fat loss, but body composition improvements (meaning that building or maintaining muscle is just as much a priority as losing fat), calorie cycling can help clients train harder, recover better, and end the diet with a better body composition.

 A few different strategies we use:

 Here you’re spending 5 days in a deficit (I.e. 700 calories below your maintenance intake) followed by 2 days at your maintenance calories.

 This increase in calories will come primarily from carbs, as this will help refill your muscle gylcogen stores (think: carbs that are stored in your muscle that help fuel your training).

-It’s smart to put this the day before or on your hardest training day of the week, as you’ll be able to push harder & recover better with the increase in muscle glycogen.
+It’s smart to time this around your hardest training days of the week, as you’ll be able to push harder & recover better with the increase in muscle glycogen.